nadberezny/flink-sessionizer/k8s-infra-dev/README.md

 # Streaming K8s dev infra
-Create local k8s cluster, install infrastructure on top of it and deploy dema.ai streaming job.
+Create local k8s cluster, install infrastructure on top of it and deploy streaming job.

 ## Infrastructure overview:
 We are using [k3d](https://k3d.io/v5.4.9/) as a wrapper for k3s K8s distribution.